aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 ### Custom trusted and threat entity lists

 GuardDuty supports [custom entity lists](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_upload-lists.html) that enable you to bring your own threat intelligence into GuardDuty.
 Entity lists support both IP addresses and domain names, allowing you to feed domain-based indicators of compromise (IOCs) from your own threat intelligence sources directly into GuardDuty.
-When GuardDuty observes activity involving an indicator on your threat entity list, it generates a finding — effectively extending GuardDuty's built-in threat intelligence with indicators specific to your industry, threat landscape, or internal investigations.
+When GuardDuty observes activity involving an indicator on your threat entity list, it generates a finding, effectively extending GuardDuty's built-in threat intelligence with indicators specific to your industry, threat landscape, or internal investigations.

 This is particularly valuable for organizations that subscribe to commercial threat feeds, participate in industry ISACs, or maintain internal threat intelligence from past incidents.
 For example, if your threat intelligence team identifies a set of command-and-control domains associated with a campaign targeting your sector, adding those domains to a threat entity list means GuardDuty will immediately alert on any DNS queries or network connections to those domains across your entire AWS environment.
 GuardDuty also continues to support trusted IP lists for reducing noise from known safe infrastructure such as corporate VPN egress points or penetration testing hosts.
 Entity lists can be managed via the console, API, or infrastructure as code.